- Clinical science

 - Risk factors

-- Round, well-demarcated macules that reveal a fine, subtle scale with gentle scraping → can coalesce into patches (which may have irregular shapes)
+- Round, well-demarcated macules that reveal a fine, subtle scale with gentle scraping that can coalesce into patches (which may have irregular shapes)

-- Lesions do not tan in the sunlight.
+- Lesions do not tan in the sunlight, because of which they are more commonly noticed in the summer.

 - Common sites are the trunk and chest, but the neck, abdomen, upper arms, and thighs may also be affected.